tardate/LittleArduinoProjects/PIC/PIC16F84ABlinky/README.md

 Failed to program device
 ```

 I put this down to faulty chips.
-When I switch to some PIC16F84A chips from a reputable source [element14](https://sg.element14.com/microchip/pic16f84a-04-p/mcu-8bit-pic16-4mhz-dip-18/dp/9760865?st=PIC16F84A).
+The problems disappeared when I switched to some PIC16F84A chips from a reputable source [element14](https://sg.element14.com/microchip/pic16f84a-04-p/mcu-8bit-pic16-4mhz-dip-18/dp/9760865?st=PIC16F84A).

 ## Credits and References